The best steel doesn’t always shine the brightest.Joe Abercrombie, The Blade Itself

 Gentle readers have no doubt heard the word “fettle” used in the phrase “fine fettle,” usually referring to someone being in good health or physical condition.
 But it has other, older meanings.

-In the British dialect, it means to “set in order,” or “get ready,” from Middle English fetlen to shape, prepare; perhaps akin to Old English fetian to fetch.
+In the British dialect, it means “to set in order,” or “to get ready,” from Middle English fetlen to shape, prepare; perhaps akin to Old English fetian to fetch.

-Your humble servant uses fettle as a verb, mostly when truing a plane or other tool, but also for adjusting it.
+Your humble servant commonly uses the word fettle as a verb, mostly for truing or adjusting a plane or other tool.

 Never let it be said that the Gentle Readers of the C&S Tools blog are less than exquisitely erudite and edumacated.

-While it appears to be a simple, crude, even haphazard component to the uninformed, the design of a well-made blade is subtle and its execution elegant.
-I am confident Gentle Readers willing to forego both the temptations of ridiculous rumor and magic mushrooms for a time will quickly understand.
+While it appears to be a simple, crude, even haphazard component to the uninformed, the design of a well-made plane blade is subtle and its execution elegant.
+I am confident Beloved Customers willing to ignore ridiculous internet rumor along with the squeals, grunts and farts emanating from the orc-infested woodworking forums, and forego magic mushrooms for a time will quickly understand.
 So without further ado, let’s turn on the pumps and get our mops moving.

-The blades of quality Japanese chisels and planes have a hollow-ground area on the blade.
-In the case of plane blades, it is located on the surface your humble servant calls the “face,” which is oriented upwards when installed in the body.
+The blades of quality Japanese chisels and planes have a hollow-ground area on the surface of the blade called the “flat” in the case of Western planes.
+In the case of plane blades, it is located on the surface your humble servant calls the “face,” which is oriented upwards facing the user when installed in the body.
 An accurate understanding of this structural detail is essential to using and maintaining the Japanese handplane.
-We discussed this detail in a previous post linked to below.
+We discussed this detail in a previous article linked to below.
 Please review this post if you haven’t done so previously.

 We discussed how to perform periodical maintenance on the ura in an earlier post.
 Oh joy!

-The blade of the Japanese handplane is held firmly in-place by the wedging action of the blade in the tapered grooves cut into each side of the mouth opening.
+The blade of the Japanese handplane is retained in its wooden body by the pinching action on the top and bottom surfaces of the blade (not pressure on the edges) inside the tapered grooves cut into each side of the mouth opening.
 This arrangement eliminates the dedicated wedges, usually made of wood, used since at least Roman times to retain the blades of Western planes.
 It also makes irrelevant the widgets and linkages common to modern planes such as the Bailey-pattern, considered by many to be the pinnacle of plane design in the West.
-Simple is best, don’t you think?
+Simple is best, don’t you agree?

 A common misunderstanding about Japanese planes is that pressure between the wooden body and the back of the blade is necessary to both lock the blade into the body and to eliminate chatter resulting from blade vibration.
-In response, your humble servant can only increase the speed of the garbage pump and say “poppycock!”
+In response, your humble servant can only turn up the speed dial on the garbage pump and say “poppycock!”

-Except in the case of a poor quality body, or one damaged through improper setup and maintenance, the friction acting on the right and left sides of the blade generated by wedging action in the grooves must be sufficient to hold the blade in-place without any pressure on the blade’s back.
+Except in the case of a poor quality body/blade, or one damaged through improper setup and maintenance, the pinching forces, and resulting friction, acting on the front and back of the narrow portion of the blade inserted into the two grooves in the body’s mouth must be sufficient to hold the blade in-place without relying on pressure on the blade’s back.
+If you know anyone who disagrees with this statement, rest assured the brown stuff dribbling out of their ears is not chocolate mousse.

-And unlike the potato chip-thin blades common to many Western planes, the quality Japanese plane blade of the sort we carry with its relatively thick, laminated construction may have a few female characteristics, such as beauty and elegance, but despite fitting into a truly tiny mouth it simply will not chatter (as you know, it’s chisels and squares that love to gossip).
+Unlike the potato chip-thin blades common to many Western planes, the quality Japanese plane blade of the sort we carry with its relatively thick, laminated construction may have a few female characteristics such as beauty, elegance, and a cutting wit, but despite fitting into a truly tiny mouth it simply will not chatter.
+After all, it’s chisels and squares that love to gossip.

-While some degree of uniform contact between the wooden block and the back of the blade is desirable to steady the blade in-use, many fit their blades (or perhaps “neglect to properly fit their blades” would be a more accurate description) to develop high pressure between blade and bed, making it difficult to adjust the blade and distorting the body unnecessarily.
+While a tiny amount of uniform contact and pressure between the bed in the wooden body and the back of the blade is desirable to steady the blade in-use, many fit their blades (or perhaps “neglect to properly fit their blades” would be a more accurate description) to develop high pressure between blade and bed, making it difficult to adjust the blade and distorting the body unnecessarily.
 In extreme cases, this pressure can even push out the sole, preventing the plane from working entirely, a situation that has shaken many a poor woodworker to the core!
 Pixie involvement cannot be dismissed.
+If your plane is misbehaving, this bulging sole phenomenon is something you would be wise to check for and remedy if found.

 We will discuss this subject more in future posts.